-- (a) A child plays his/her reality in a playroom.

-reality → playroom - (b) With the help of an orthopedagogue, in a playroom he/she finds a solution to the problem--a new meaning. - (c) A child actualizes his/her play-found solution in daily life outside of a playroom: description description description
+- (a) A child plays his/her reality in a playroom reality -; → - (b) with the help of an orthopedagogue, in a playroom he/she finds a solution to the problem--a new meaning; - (c) a child actualizes his/her play-found solution in daily life outside a playroom reality.

 Thus, for a child, even orthopedagogic play is a natural means of communicating with the world.
-A play therapist and a playroom entice a child by means of play to explore and in doing so to give meaning to and acquire a grasp of his/her problem.
-In the play situation, a child is present to his/her distress, problems and disturbed psychic life.
-He/she places his/her disturbed lived experiences in the play, and, therefore, play is the mirror of his/her inner life, the sphere within which he/she must be helped, and it is a way in which our helping can participate in his/her world.
-Consequently, a child's experiential reality is recovered in his/her play and, similarly, his/her playroom solutions are to be actualized in his/her reality.
+A play therapist and a playroom entice a child, by means of play, to explore and, in doing so, to give meaning to and acquire a grasp of his/her problem.
+In the play situation, a child is present to his/her distress, problems, and disturbed psychic life.
+He/she places his/her disturbed lived experiences in the play, and, thus, play is the mirror of his/her inner life, the sphere within which he/she must be helped, and it is a way in which our helping can participate in his/her world.
+Hence, a child's experiential reality is recovered in his/her play and, similarly, his/her playroom solutions are to be actualized in his/her reality.